estruyf/vscode-front-matter/README.md

 **Front Matter: Export all tags & categories to your settings**
   - Export all the already used tags & categories in your articles/posts/... to your user settings

+**Front Matter: Set current date**

+  - Update the `date` property of the current article/post/... to the current date & time.

+> **Optional**: if you want, you can specify the format of the date property by adding your own preference in your settings.
+Settings key: `frontMatter.taxonomy.dateFormat`.
+Check [date-fns formating](https://date-fns.org/v2.0.1/docs/format) for more information which patterns you can use.

 ## Where is the data stored?

 The tags and categories are stored in the project VSCode user settings.
 You can find them back under: `.vscode/settings.json`.